ggal04/Stanzwerks-autoparts/README.md

 # landing-page-odin
-This project tests my knowledge in CSS flexbox model and mobile websites.
+This project tests my knowledge in the CSS flexbox model.